awslabs/aws-sdk-swift/reference/0.x/AWSMarketplaceMetering/Home.md

 # Protocols

   - [MarketplaceMeteringClientProtocol](/aws-sdk-swift/reference/0.x/AWSMarketplaceMetering/MarketplaceMeteringClientProtocol):
-    <fullname>AWS Marketplace Metering Service</fullname>
-    This reference provides descriptions of the low-level AWS Marketplace Metering Service API.
+    AWS Marketplace Metering Service This reference provides descriptions of the low-level AWS Marketplace Metering Service API.
 AWS Marketplace sellers can use this API to submit usage data for custom usage dimensions.
-    For information on the permissions you need to use this API, see
-    <a href="https://docs.aws.amazon.com/marketplace/latest/userguide/iam-user-policy-for-aws-marketplace-actions.html">AWS Marketing metering and entitlement API permissions in the AWS Marketplace Seller Guide.
+For information on the permissions you need to use this API, see [AWS Marketing metering and entitlement API permissions](https://docs.aws.amazon.com/marketplace/latest/userguide/iam-user-policy-for-aws-marketplace-actions.html) in the AWS Marketplace Seller Guide.
+Submitting Metering Records